 However, one particular cohort study by Mozaffarian et al.51 caught my attention partly because it went to considerable lengths to control for potential confounders.
 The researchers followed 2,692 older adults for an impressive 16 years.
 After adjusting the results for key dietary variables (including fish and meat consumption; as well as various demographic, cardiovascular and lifestyle factors) they found that higher plasma levels of long-chain omega-3 were associated with lower total mortality (mostly due to reduced cardiovascular disease deaths).

 On the other hand, a 2020 Cochrane review showed little to no benefits in terms of primary and secondary prevention54.
-This meta-analysis revealed possible small benefits for long-chain omega-3 in terms of reduced risk of coronary heart events and cardiovascular mortality, but when limiting the analysis to the studies with a lower risk of bias the results approached no effect.
+This meta-analysis revealed possible small benefits for long-chain omega-3 in terms of reduced risk of cardiovascular mortality, cardiovascular events, coronary heart disease mortality and events, but when limiting the analysis to the studies with a lower risk of bias the results approached no effect for cardiovascular mortality and events.
 But as before, we might wonder whether the trials were lengthy enough to get a decent estimate on the impact of EPA/DHA on cardiovascular health.

 I think that the VITAL study may be of particular interest to the question of whether vegans could stand to benefit from long-chain omega-355.
 Sub-group analysis showed that fish oil supplementation (460mg of EPA and 380 mg of DHA) in low-fish eaters was associated with a statistically significant 19% reduction in major cardiovascular disease events and a 40% reduction in heart attacks.
 Whereas, higher fish eaters did not seem to benefit.
 This suggests that those with low baseline EPA/DHA (intake or status) may benefit more from supplementation.
 The comparison between low and higher fish consumers was a prespecified part of the authors’ analysis, which adds to the credibility of these results.
 Other virtues of this study include its relatively long duration (5.3 years); its large sample size; and the fact that it was a double-blind, placebo-controlled clinical trial.
 Furthermore, the dose used is more appropriate for widespread use compared to many trials of this nature.
 I think that VITAL is an intriguing study which advances the case for vegans to supplement their diets with EPA/DHA to some extent.
 However, it is only one study: replication of this subgroup effect is needed to increase the credibility of this finding.